 When you get a long-term supply of drugs, your cost sharing may be lower.
 The plan offers two ways to get a long-term supply (also called an "extended supply") of "maintenance" drugs on our plan's Drug List.
 (Maintenance drugs are drugs that you take on a regular basis, for a chronic or long-term medical condition.)
+A long-term supply is a 90-day supply.
+Additionally, members can receive a 100-day supply of select antihypertensive, diabetic, and high cholesterol maintenance medications.
 You may order this supply through mail order (see Section 2.3) or you may go to a retail pharmacy.

-1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+- 1. Some retail pharmacies in our network allow you to get a long-term supply of maintenance drugs.
+Some of these retail pharmacies agree to accept a lower cost-sharing amount for a long-term supply of maintenance drugs.
+Other retail pharmacies may not agree to accept the lower cost-sharing amounts for a long-term supply of maintenance drugs.
+In this case you will be responsible for the difference in price.
 Your Pharmacy Directory tells you which pharmacies in our network can give you a long-term supply of maintenance drugs.
-You can also call our Customer Care Center for more information (phone numbers are printed on the back cover of this booklet).

-2. You can use the plan's network mail-order services.
+You can also call our Customer Care Center for more information (phone numbers are printed on the back cover of this booklet). - 2.
+For certain kinds of drugs, you can use the plan's network mail-order services.
 Our plan's mail-order service requires you to order a 90-day supply.
+Additionally, members can receive a 100-day supply of select antihypertensive, diabetic, and high cholesterol maintenance medications.
 See Section 2.3 for more information about using our mail-order services.